fdgbatarse1/space-wars/README.md

 ## 🪐 The Basics I Got Right

-Correct handling of colorspace, tone mapping, dpr, antialiasing, resize, side of the material, shadows, minimal ui, debugging tools etc.
+Correct handling of colorspace, tone mapping, dpr, antialiasing, resize, side of the material, minimal ui, debugging tools etc.

 ## 🧠 And A Little More Complex Stuff